apache/maven-site/content/markdown/guides/mini/guide-naming-conventions.md

 # Naming convention of Maven coordinates

-So that Maven can identify and utilise any artifact (e.g. an `.jar` file), this artifact must be identifiable through a unique combination of three identifiers.
+So that Maven can identify and utilise any artifact (e.g. a `.jar` file), this artifact must be identifiable through a unique combination of three identifiers.
-This combination is called the "[Maven coordinates][4]" and consists of a project identifier (`groupId`), an artifact identifier (`artifactId`) and the version identifier (`version`).
+This combination is called the "[Maven coordinates][4]".
+Maven coordinates consist of a project identifier named `groupId`, an artifact identifier named `artifactId`, and the version identifier named `version`.

 This document defines the naming conventions of Maven coordinates.

-You should follow this convention, whenever you create a new artifact, however Maven does not enforce any.
+You should follow this convention whenever you create a new artifact.

 ## Project identifier

-The `groupId` uniquely identifies your project across all projects.
+The `groupId` uniquely identifies the project across all projects.
 Each `groupId` should follow [Java's package name rules][1].
 This means it starts with a reversed domain name you control.